SteveBate/NVelopes/ReadMe.md

 Docker - the database cluster runs locally using Bitnami docker images and allows local development making use of MongoDB transaction support which requires a clustered deployment.

-## Build

-    docker image build -t stevebate/devrepo/nvelopes:v1 .

-## Run
+## Getting started

-create a shared network:
+Clone the project and create a shared network:

     docker network create -d bridge nvelopes-network

-Regardless of how the application is executed you need a database.
-In the containers/mongo directory bring up the mongo cluster via **docker-compose up -d** or in VS Code use the docker extension, right-click the docker-compose.yml file and select **Compose Up**.
+Before the application is executed you need a database.
+In the containers/mongo directory bring up the mongo cluster via **docker-compose up -d** or in VS Code use the docker extension, right-click the on the mongo docker-compose.yml file and select **Compose Up**.

-One the database is up and running launch the application from the commandline (this will pick up the DB connection string from the .env file):
+One the database is up and running you can run the application locally by launching the application from the commandline.
+This will pick up the DB connection string from the .env file:

     uvicorn main:app --reload

+Alternatively, build the docker image:

+    docker image build -t stevebate/devrepo/nvelopes:v1 .

-or run via the docker file (explicityl setting the connection string environment variable):
+and run as a container explicitly setting the connection string environment variable:

     docker run -p 8000:8000 --network="nvelopes-network" -e DB_CONNECTION_STRING='mongodb://dbUser1:dbPassword1@mongo1:27017,mongo2:27017,mongo3:27017/nvelopes?authSource=nvelopes&replicaSet=rs0&readPreference=primary&ssl=false' stevebate/devrepo/nvelopes:v1

-The application has it's own docker compose file.
-To bring up the entire application including creating the networ, launching the mongodatabase cluster, and executing the included unit tests, use the shell script file for convenience:
+To co-ordinate all the moving parts and bring up the entire application including creating the network and launching the mongo database cluster, use the shell script file for convenience:

     ./system-up.sh

-Likewise, to cleanly bring them all and dispose the network
+Likewise, to cleanly bring them all down and dispose the network:

     ./system-down.sh

+## Tests

+To run the domain model unit tests:

+    python -m unittest tests.account_tests

 ## Usage